nap-it/vanetza-nap/README.md

 NAP-Vanetza includes some examples of valid JSON messages in the examples folder.

 Note that the ITS PDU Header must not be included in messages published to Vanetza, as it's automatically filled at encode time.
-It is, however, present in messages published by Vanetza, so as to give developers access to the StationID field.
+It is, however, present in messages published by Vanetza, so as to give developers access to the stationId field.
+It is also possible to include the stationId attribute in each of the messages' examples in the high-level fields, which Vanetza will prioritize over the ITS PDU Header's stationId field.

-#### Simpler Formats

-In the case of CAMs and VAMs, NAP maintains a seperate, simpler, format, which Vanetza also accepts (see examples folder).

-As such, CAMs and VAMs use four MQTT topics each, ie:
-* vanetza/in/cam - input CAMs using the simple format
-* vanetza/in/cam_full - input CAMs using the full ETSI format
-* vanetza/out/cam - output CAMs using the simple format
-* vanetza/out/cam_full - output CAMs using the full ETSI format

-The topic names are fully configurable.

-Note: The simpler format for VAMs is not yet fully implemented.
-For the time being, both vam and vam_full topics behave as vam_full.

 #### Error Messages